-Title: Newark and Sherwood Draft Solar Energy Supplementary Planning Document Status: Consultation document This Draft Solar Energy Supplementary Planning Document (SPD) provides guid-Summary: ance on the application and interpretation of local and national policy on major stand-alone ground mounted solar photovoltaic (PV) developments in Newark & Sherwood District, with special consideration given to protected local features.
-As an SPD the draft document provides further guidance on policies within the Council's Adopted Core Strategy but does not develop new ones.
-When adopted this SPD will become part of the Council's Local Development Framework and will be a material consideration in the determination of planning applications.
+Summary: This Solar Energy Supplementary Planning Document (SPD) provides guidance on the application and interpretation of local and national policy on major stand-alone ground mounted solar photovoltaic (PV) developments in Newark & Sherwood District, with special consideration given to protected local features.

+As an SPD the document provides further guidance on policies within the Council's Adopted Core Strategy but does not develop new ones.
+This SPD is part of the Council's Local Development Framework and will be a material consideration in the determination of planning applications.